Gdoc/Admin

 As we covered in a previous article, 60% of tropical deforestation is driven by beef, soybean, and palm oil production.
 We should look not only at where these foods are produced but also at where the consumer demand is coming from.

 In the chart here, we see the breakdown of deforestation emissions by product for each consumer country.
-The default is shown for Brazil, but you can explore the data for a range of countries using the “Change country” button.
+The default is shown for Brazil, but you can explore the data for a range of countries using the “Change country or region” button.

 We see very clearly that the large Brazilian footprint is driven by its domestic demand for beef.
 In China, the biggest driver is demand for ‘oilseeds’ — which is the combination of soy imported from Latin America and palm oil imported from Indonesia and Malaysia.